HDest-Community/Follower/README.md

 ##### Multiselecting
 ---
-- Left Shift allows you to select multiple followers.
+- Left Shift + Menu Key allows you to select multiple followers.
 Acts as a modifier and works either with the number keys or with Quick Access.
-- Left Control + Left Shift acts as "select all".
+- Left Control + Left Shift + Menu Key acts as "select all".
+Only works if the menu isn't open.

 Letting go of Shift applies the selection in both cases.